 Why is this road trip so great you ask?
 Well, it’s sort of two itineraries rolled into one.
 It incorporates the aforementioned highlights of the Great Ocean Road before stretching further into the grandeur of the Grampians National Park and the gold-rush town of Ballarat.
 In these fantastic locations you’ll soak up heart-pounding cascades and glittering night skies, fascinating Aboriginal culture and historic luxury in equal measure.

-Ready to book your Melbourne road trip?
-Speak to one of our Travel Experts about travelling to Victoria today, or to find out more about our tailor-made Great Ocean Road or Sydney to Melbourne Coastal Drive Journeys.
+Ready to book your road trip holiday to Melbourne?
+Speak to one of our Travel Experts about travelling to Victoria today, or to find out more about our tailor-made Great Ocean Road or Sydney to Melbourne Coastal Drive Holidays.